-Thinking about, considering, or planning to commit suicide is known as suicidal ideation.
+Thinking about or planning to commit suicide is known as suicidal ideation.

-Factors that may increase the risk of suicidal ideation include mental health disorders such as:
+Things that may raise the risk are mental health problems, such as:

-Loss of interest in daily activities such as work and hobbies
+No longer wanting to do daily activities, such as work and hobbies

 Sleeping too little or too much

 Changes in the way a person looks, such as not brushing one's hair or teeth

 Acting worried or restless or making choices quickly

 Talking about feeling trapped or being in pain